mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 * Dog is grimacing.
 {{</notice>}}

-Inevitably, you'll miss a careless error in your own code.
-When your reviewer is finding things like commented out lines that you forgot to delete or debug code that you didn't mean to check in, that's a signal that you need to review your code more carefully and potentially add automated checks that catch your common classes of error.
+You won't catch all of your careless errors reviewing your own code.
+Sometimes you send out a changelist with some debugging code that you forgot to delete.
+These mistakes aren't the end of the world, but you should take them seriously, because if they happen too frequently, it signals to your reviewer that you don't value their time.
+Pay attention to your categories of error, and seek opportunities to add automated checks that catch them.

 ## Write a clear changelist description

-Once, when I was at Google, my manager arranged for me to meet with an.
-"Everything you just told me should be in the introduction to your design doc.
-If the [promotion committee](#TODO) reads your doc, they won't have the proper context."
-He was right, and, ever since, that discussion has informed how I package my work with the context that explains it.
+When I was working as a developer at Google, I met with a senior engineer through a mentorship program.
+He had agreed to review a design document I wrote, and as I was handing it to him, I started explaining what the project was and how my design doc fit in.

+"Everything you just told me should be on the first page of your design doc," my mentor said, bluntly.

+He was right.
+I wrote the design document imagining how my teammates would read it, but I failed to consider other likely readers.
+Partner teams might want to understand it.
+I definitely wanted Google's [promotion committee](#TODO) to understand it, as they decided my career trajectory.

+Ever since that discussion, I always think about how I can package my work to make the context discoverable to readers.

 You might have a code reviewer in mind when you write your code.
 It's tempting to skimp on the changelist description because you know your intended reviewer doesn't need an explanation.
 Resist that temptation.
-The teammate might not have the context that you expect.
+The teammate might not have the context that you think they do.

 Besides, others on your team should understand the change, and developers in the future should be able to understand it when they look back on it.

 A good changelist description explains: